Lyutria/waifu2x-gui/README.md

 # Waifu2x CPP GUI
 This is a AutoHotKey script to run a front-end for [waifu2x-cpp-converter](https://github.com/DeadSix27/waifu2x-converter-cpp).

-# Downloading
-You can find pre-packaged release .zips in the releases folder which already contain a prebuilt version of waifu2x-converter-cpp.
-This is usually the most recent version at time of release taken from the other project's releases.

 ## NVIDIA CARD WARNING
 The prebuilt version of waifu2x-converter-cpp is made for *AMD* graphics cards, in order to use it for your system you'll have to select a different processor
 From the command line: